Unity-Technologies/DesktopSamples/README.md

 # Windows Store Samples

 The samples are compatible with Unity 5.3 or higher.
+**Note: Please don't use *default* branch, use branches 5.3 or 5.4 branches.**

 * **Association Launch**
     * Shows how to launch your application via file type association or protocol.
 By using this technique you can launch other Windows Store or desktop applications from yours.